 Read through the contract with your selected contractor to make sure you understand every bit of its content.
 This way, you won’t be taken by surprise when the unseen construction costs start piling up.
 Check if the contract includes a cooling off period and that the timeframe for construction suits your needs.
 The agreement should include detail plans, warranty, and insurance information, and most importantly, the payment schedule.
 Eventually, you can even ask a solicitor to take a look before you sign, as this will further erase the blank spaces.

 Get your finances in line

-Unlike regular home loans, a construction home loan has a different structure, where the lender doesn't release all the funds at once, but rather in periodic payments, by assessing you much you need for the project.
-These periodic payments are known as draws, and are paid at each stage of your construction is completed.
+Unlike regular home loans, a construction home loan has a different structure.
+Where the lender doesn't release all the funds at once.
+But rather in periodic payments, by assessing you much you need for the project.
+These periodic payments are known as draws, and are paid at each stage of your construction is complete.
 Also keep in mind that since construction loans are usually seen as riskier than home purchase loans, the lender might require a deposit of at least 20%.
-In any case, make sure you have a detailed plan before you seek out finance, as these loans are estimated on the assumed value of the complete house, as derived from the construction plan.
+In any case, make sure you have a detail plan before you seek out finance, as these loans are estimated on the assumed value of the complete house, as deriving from the construction plan.